udippant/base-drafts/draft-ietf-quic-transport.md

 # Streams {#streams}

-Streams in QUIC provide a lightweight, ordered byte-stream abstraction.
+Streams in QWIK provide a lightweight, ordered byte-stream abstraction.

-There are two basic types of stream in QUIC.
+There are two basic types of stream in QWIK.
 Unidirectional streams carry data in one direction: from the initiator of the stream to its peer;
 bidirectional streams allow for data to be sent in both directions.
 Different stream identifiers are used to distinguish between unidirectional and